 Harpreet Kondel, Fundraising Consultant

-‘This fundraising encyclopaedia is my first port to call if I have a query about any aspect of fundraising or a technical question that needs answering.
+‘This fundraising encyclopedia is my first port to call if I have a query about any aspect of fundraising or a technical question that needs answering.
 Packed full of useful nuggets of information, it is an essential guide for all fundraisers.’

 Craig Linton, Fundraising Consultant

 ‘As a small charity, very reliant on grants and donations, The Complete Fundraising Handbook has been a fantastic reference point.
-When reappraising our fundrasing strategy, it has encouraged us to look at smarter ways to fundraise and also to look at different sources for income generation.’
+When reappraising our fundraising strategy, it has encouraged us to look at smarter ways to fundraise and also to look at different sources for income generation.’

 Hannah Worsley, Project Manager, Norwich Foodbank